Giphy/giphy-ios-sdk/Docs.md

 ### _Media Types_

 Set the content type(s) you'd like to show by setting the `mediaTypeConfig` property, which is an array of `GPHContentType`s.

-**Note**: Emoji-only is not available for the carousel layout option.
 ```swift
 giphy.mediaTypeConfig = [.gifs, .stickers, .text, .emoji]
 ```